dchowitz/slire/README.md

 Problems with this approach:

-- **Over-privileged access**: Function gets entire repository interface but only needs 2 methods
+- Over-privileged access: Function gets entire repository interface but only needs 2 methods
-- **Hidden dependencies**: Signature doesn't reveal which data operations are actually used
+- Hidden dependencies: Signature doesn't reveal which data operations are actually used
-- **Opaque testing**: Even comprehensive mocks don't clearly show which operations the function relies on
+- Opaque testing: Even comprehensive mocks don't clearly show which operations the function relies on

 Moreover, unit tests for business logic shouldn't need comprehensive, realistic repository mocks at all.
 The goal is to test the _business logic_, not data access patterns.
 Simple data mocks that provide exactly the input data needed for each test scenario are sufficient and often preferable - they're easier to set up and understand.